Richej362/CSS_Flexbox_Gh/README.md

 # Flexbox Project
 > By Richard Johnson

-This is my first Flexbox tutorial and first repository in Git
+This is my first Flexbox tutorial and first repository in Git.